CASTEL-Florian/Unity-console-game/README.md

 <br>

 # WebGL support
+The carriage return character produces weird results in WebGL TextMeshPro.
+The character is therefore automatically removed from texts before printing in the console.
 The framework support WebGL using [UniTask](https://github.com/Cysharp/UniTask) instead of Task for async method.
 A FileLoader class provides the following methods to load from a file.
 These methods are also compatible with non-WebGL builds.
 ```C#